qBioTurin/SIR/ReadME.md

--    *FromTimeTable*: This function is similar to FromTable, but it works on a file which contain a numeric matrix where the first column symbolize a list of time steps as a list of numbers sorting in ascending order.
+-    *FromTimeTable*: This function is similar to FromTable, but it works on a file which contains a numeric matrix where the first column symbolize a list of time steps as a list of numbers sorting in ascending order.
 The function takes as parameters 1) a string which represents the name of the file 2) An integer representing the index of the